georgiee/coding-for-kids/slides.md

 ---
 ^ And success!
 They usually just know what to do.

-^ Pick the loop block and place the repeating pattern inside.
+^ Pick the pink loop block and place the repeating pattern inside.

 ^ I love this moment.
 I explain that this is what a computer is for.